pikai07/Model-Predictive-Controller/README.md

 δ (delta): steering angle
 a : acceleration (throttle)

-#Actuators
+# Actuators
 δ (delta): steering angle
 a : acceleration (throttle)

-##Parameter tuning
+## Parameter tuning

-#N and dt:
+# N and dt:

 N is number of timesteps and dt is the time gap between each state.
 I choose timestep length 20 and dt=1s here.
 The choice of dt is also determined by the speed you choose.
 For fast speed you might want to quick adjustment to control the vehicle.
 By trial and error, I determined the value N and dt to be 20 and 0.1 and works well.

-#Latency
+# Latency

-Latency is handled by optimizing the cost function and averaging the first two actuator values of the solution.
+Latency is handled by optimizing the cost function and averaging out the first two actuator values of the solution.